Ordinary least squares: Constrained estimation

 where R is a p×(p − q) matrix such that the matrix [Q R] is non-singular, and R^{T}Q = 0.
 Such a matrix can always be found, although generally it is not unique.
 The second formula coincides with the first in case when XTX is invertible.

 Large sample properties

 The least squares estimators are point estimates of the linear regression model parameters β.
 However, generally we also want to know how close those estimates might be to the true values of parameters.
 In other words, we want to construct the interval estimates.

-Since we haven't made any assumption about the distribution of error term εi, it is impossible to infer the distribution of the estimators $\hat\beta$ and $\hat\sigma^2$.
+Since we have not made any assumption about the distribution of error term εi, it is impossible to infer the distribution of the estimators $\hat\beta$ and $\hat\sigma^2$.
 Nevertheless, we can apply the central limit theorem to derive their asymptotic properties as sample size n goes to infinity.
 While the sample size is necessarily finite, it is customary to assume that n is "large enough" so that the true distribution of the OLS estimator is close to its asymptotic limit.